Reviewing Baytex Energy (BTEGF) & Its Competitors

-Baytex Energy (OTCMKTS:BTEGF – Get Rating) is one of 40 public companies in the “Drilling oil & gas wells” industry, but how does it weigh in compared to its competitors?
-We will compare Baytex Energy to related companies based on the strength of its valuation, profitability, dividends, analyst recommendations, risk, earnings and institutional ownership.
+Baytex Energy (OTCMKTS:BTEGF – Get Rating) is one of 40 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it weigh in compared to its competitors?
+We will compare Baytex Energy to related companies based on the strength of its dividends, profitability, analyst recommendations, risk, earnings, institutional ownership and valuation.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Baytex Energy and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Baytex Energy and its competitors, as provided by MarketBeat.com.

 |Sell Ratings